 Day 11 ~

-Tough to stay focused to meditate when you can’t hear yourself think 🙄 but it at least changed the vibe – Ian was soaking it up, Larkin came over to hang out and Nicklas was back to his demanding self.
+Tough to stay focused to meditate when you can’t hear yourself think 🙄 but it at least changed the vibe – Ian was soaking it up, Larkin came over to hang out, note the leg in Ian’s face (smh), and Nicklas was back to his demanding self.
 Crisis averted 👍🏼

 •Manners update – sitting and having to hold it till released before going outside, one at a time, is in progress.
 Whew, more patience is needed on my part!
 It IS helping though.
 Nicklas is no longer harassing Ian when they first go out.
 Another win! 👍🏼